doubleedesign/music-stats/README.md

 # Music Stats

+**Background/Rationale:** I use iTunes to manage my music library (old school I know - I even still buy albums on CD...and then import them into iTunes).
+Two of the reasons I do this are the ability to customise the metadata, and the play counts which have roughly been going since 2012.
+(I say roughly because there was at least one instance where my PC library was temporarily out of sync with my iPod/iPhone and some got lost in the merge.)

+I came to realise that the play counts I'm so committed to don't tell the full story.
+My top 200 smart playlist shows the various songs I hardly ever skip for some reason and that I played Bruce Springsteen's "Cover Me" a lot after hearing it in concert; and it's fun to see if a song I have on repeat makes it into the list.
+But Melissa Etheridge not appearing until the 29th song, for example, isn't an accurate representation of my taste.
+Who are my most played artists?
+What about my most played albums?
+Which are my most played songs by those artists? etc.

+At the same time, I had some vague ideas about a small app that queries the Setlist.fm API to get and show stuff about my concert-going as a learning exercise in creating and using a Node/Express API and various other things, so I decided to combine the two.

 ## CLI
-Console app to process iTunes library XML (with some minor alterations),transform the data into a more useful structure, and save it as a JSON file.
+Console app to locally process iTunes library XML (with some minor alterations), transform the data into a more useful structure, and save it as a JSON file.

 Future ideas:
 - Use as a way to find incomplete/inconsisent meta data and prompt for correction.